-- Tube feeding to maintain their body weight.
+- Tube or syringe feeding to maintain their body weight.
 It is important that you seek assistance from your veterinarian or someone experienced with performing this on chickens, before attempting this procedure.
 If it is not done right it can kill the bird.

-- Bathes to help maintain feather quality
+- Regular baths and/or blowdries to help maintain feather quality (since they cannot preen)

 - Regular beak inspections to clean out any accumulation of feed